 Mid-Interaction Honeypots

-Mid-interaction honeypots offer more engagement than low-interaction honeypots but are not as complex as high-interaction ones.
-They simulate partial system functionalities and interact with attackers to a moderate degree, allowing security teams to collect more detailed information on potential threats without the maintenance overhead of high-interaction honeypots.
-They strike a balance between being cost-effective and providing useful insights into attack behaviors.
+Mid-interaction honeypots offer more engagement than low-interaction honeypots but are not as complex or costly as high-interaction ones.
+They interact with attackers to a moderate degree, collect more detailed information on potential threats while striking a balance between being cost-effective.

 High-Interaction Honeypots